Descanonge/neba/docs/source/existing_plugins.rst

 by calling ``DataManager().write(ds)``.
-Note this will detect that the smallest time parameter in the pattern is the month and split the dataset appropriately using :external+xarray:meth:`.Dataset.resample`.
+Note this will detect that the smallest time parameter in the pattern is the month and split the dataset appropriately using :external+xarray:meth:`xarray.Dataset.resample`.
 This can be specified manually or avoided alltogether.
 See :meth:`.XarraySplitWriterPlugin.write` documentation for details.

 .. note::